Mining Threats in the Cabinet Mountain Wilderness

 - Kootenai National Forest Rock Creek Project website

 The proposed Montanore Mine in the Cabinet Mountain Wilderness would tunnel beneath pristine forests and streams to access a large silver and copper deposit.
-One impact of this massive operation will be partial or complete de-watering of vital bull trout habitat on six wilderness streams.
+One impact of this massive operation will be partial or complete de-watering of vital bull trout habitat on three wilderness streams.
 The Kootenai National Forest recently approved the full mine – even though its impacts on mountain streams violates Montana’s water laws.

 Here are resources and links: